forkcs/bitmex-supervisor/README.md

 This is a library-like application, which operates with orders and positions on your account.

-**Current version: 0.1, in development**
+**Current version: 0.2**
 #### Features:
 * Creating an cancelling orders on your account.
 Stop-loss, Limit, passive, reduce-only, close-only, hidden orders supported.
 * Preventing these orders for being lost, cancelled or rejected: Supervisor will place them anew.
 * Supervisor closes all orders, which are not supervised.
 * When the supervised order has been filled, Supervisor will not try to place it.
+* Put callbacks on supervised orders, which are called when order has been filled, partially executed or cancelled.
 #### In develop:
 * Manage positions on your account.
     * Maintaining position size.
     * Various market-price or limit entries in position.
     * Enter position with rebate by tracking last market price and moving limit order up.
-* Put callbacks on supervised orders, which are called when order has been filled, partially executed or cancelled.

 ## Getting Started